nextcloud/backup/README.md

 backup.
 This is the reason why, by default, **Full Backup** will only be started during the week-end, while **Partial Backup** are also run during week days.

-If you scroll down to the bottom of this page, you can have an estimation of the next backup based on your settings:
+If you scroll down to the bottom of this page, you can have an estimation of the date for your next backup based on your settings:

 ![Settings Next Point](screenshots/settings_next_point.png)